fauhokama/spotify-api/README.md

 # Simple Spotify-API

-Simple program to learn about API's ,OAuth 2.0 and Heroku.
+Simple program to learn about API's, OAuth 2.0 and Heroku.